 What we set out to do:

-Raise awareness of the roles we can all play in preventing sexual violence in our community.
+Create a behavioral change brand that raises awareness of sexual violence and the roles we can all play in preventing that violence in our communities.

 How we made it happen:

-With radio, posters and a social grassroots outreach campaign we empowered people to think about the role they play in preventing or allowing sexual violence.
-The campaign centered around a social change brand we created — Make Your Move!
-Missoula — that encouraged people to make their move and speak up, step in, stop sexual violence.
-We also developed an ongoing social grassroots outreach campaign where people at community events can photograph themselves holding a sign stating their “move” and upload it to Facebook.
+Behavioral change marketing is at its best when it’s bold and works as a call to action.
+We created the Make Your Move!
+Missoula brand with that in mind, and activated that brand through radio, cinema ads and posters.
+The campaign empowered people to think about the roles they play in preventing or allowing sexual violence.
+It encouraged them to “make their move” and speak up, step in and stop sexual violence.
+We also developed an ongoing social grassroots outreach campaign where people at community events could photograph themselves holding a sign stating their “move” and upload it to Facebook.

 Why it succeeded:

-Engagement: More than 700 images — and counting — have been uploaded to Facebook since August 2012 with Missoula residents and some pretty well-known Montanans (like our senators) stating their “moves.”
+Engagement: More than 900 images — and counting — have been uploaded to Facebook with Missoula residents and some pretty well-known Montanans (like our senators) stating their “moves.”

 Awareness: Locally, the campaign has received lots of attention and generated meaningful discussion on and off the University campus.
-It has also attracted the attention of sexual assault prevention groups, universities and media around the country.
-It’s been featured on Upworthy and in Time magazine as part of a cutting-edge bystander-awareness program for sexual assault prevention.
-And a few universities in other states have been inspired to adapt the campaign on their own campuses.
+It has also attracted the attention of sexual assault prevention groups and media around the country.
+It’s been featured on Upworthy, the Other 99% and in Time magazine as part of a cutting-edge bystander awareness program for sexual assault prevention.
+And posters have been shared online millions of times across all major social platforms.

 Cinema Advertising, Print, Radio, Social Grassroots Outreach, Social Media